|Innoculating the cheese curds with the P. roqueforti bacteria at the Castello dairy|

 What kind of milk do they use?

-Castello uses cows milk and produces both organic cheeses and non-organic.
+Castello uses cows milk and produces both organic and non-organic cheeses.
 The milk is homogenised, which is a method of boiling milk.
 This breaks down the fat globules into smaller more regular cells which improves the texture of cheese.
 Goats’ and sheeps’ milk naturally have smaller fat globules.
 Homogenisation also whitens and strengthens the cheese.

 Most of the milk is from local dairies in Denmark but the Jersey blue and Jersey white cheeses use the fattier rich milk from Jersey cows.